Surprise Senate vote would overturn Biden environmental rule

 Projects approved by the Trump administration were frequently delayed or defeated by lengthy court battles from groups challenging environmental reviews as inadequate.

-Manchin, who brokered a surprise deal last week on climate legislation with Senate Majority Leader Chuck Schumer, said he’s won promises from Biden and Democratic leaders in Congress to pursue permitting reforms to speed approval of projects in his energy-producing state and across the country.
-Manchin’s wish list includes swift federal approval of controversial Mountain Valley Pipeline, which would produce natural gas in Manchin’s home state of West Virginia and has been delayed for years by court battles and other issues.
+Manchin, who brokered a surprise deal last week on climate legislation with Senate Majority Leader Chuck Schumer, said he’s won promises from Biden and Democratic leaders in Congress to pursue permitting reforms in the Senate to speed approval of projects in his energy-producing state and across the country.
+Manchin’s wish list includes swift approval of the controversial Mountain Valley natural gas pipeline in his home state and Virginia.
+The pipeline is nearly complete but has been delayed for years by court battles and other issues.

-Manchin’s list includes a number of proposals supported by Republicans, including a two-year deadline on environmental reviews; changes to the Clean Water Act; limitations on judicial review; and prompt action on projects determined by the Energy secretary to be in the national interest.
+Manchin’s list includes a number of in the proposals supported by Republicans, including a two-year deadline on environmental reviews; changes to the Clean Water Act; limitations on judicial review; and prompt action on projects determined by the Energy secretary to be in the national interest.

 Environmental groups have decried Manchin’s proposals as counter-productive to the climate legislation and a threat to the environment and communities where projects would be built.